Restaurants & Food in Costa Rica

 Pan de Elote: Costa Rica’s sweet corn bread, or pan de elote, is pure comfort – and very filling.
 Despite its name, you should know that this traditional favorite has neither the taste nor texture of the cornbread you’re used to.

-Patacones: Green (unripe) plantains are mashed and formed into pancakes, then deep-fried, to create this Costa Rican appetizer.
-Patacones are usually served with beans or pico de gallo, but can become a complete meal when topped with shredded beef, beans and cheese.
+Patacones: Green (unripe) plantains are mashed and formed into pancakes, then deep-fried, to create this Caribbean appetizer.
+Patacones are usually served with beans or pico de gallo, but can become a complete meal when topped with shredded beef, beans, and cheese.

-Pipa: Coconut water has been a hit in Costa Rica for just about ever.
-Pipas are green coconuts, thoroughly chilled before having their tops sliced off and straws inserted for immediate enjoyment.
+Pipa: Coconut water isn’t a fad in Costa Rica – it has always been a hit!.
+Pipas are green coconuts, usually chilled before having their tops sliced off and straws inserted for immediate enjoyment.